PerttuHamalainen/MediaAI/README.md

 **Text Generation & Co-writing with AI:**

 - Lecture: [Co-writing with AI](Lessons/LectureSlides/Writing_with_AI.pdf).
 Introduction to Large Language Models (LLMs), some history, examples of different types of texts and applications.

+- Lecture: [Deeper into transformers](Lessons/LectureSlides/deeper_into_transformers.pdf).
+Understanding transformer attention and emergent abilities of LLMs.

 - Exercises: [Generating game ideas, automating manual prompting using Python, Retrieval-Augmented Generation](Lessons/LectureSlides/Writing_with_AI_exercises.pdf)

 **Image Generation**